 Free Occupational Therapy Activity for Special Needs Kids

-These free printable pattern block activities can also be used to work on:
+These free printable pattern block designs can also be used to work on:

 Visual Scanning Strength

-- Scan the shape images at the bottom of the page and the forest animal image to find matching shapes
+Children will need to scan the images to find the matching pattern block pieces, scan a series of three pictures to see which doesn’t belong and look carefully for the shape images at the bottom of the page and the forest animal image to find matching shapes.

 Make Differentiation Easy

-We have discovered over the last few months that visual scanning strength can be directly related to Shiloh’s ability to stay focused on an activity and seem to be a big reason why she struggles so much with things like one-to-one correspondence when counting because her eyes need to stay focused on the items.
+Strengthening visual scanning can be help children stay focused on an activity.
+This can be a reason why some children struggle with things like one-to-one correspondence when counting because their eyes need to stay focused on the items.

 I hope you will enjoy them too!

-Pair the forest animal pattern block mats with these great books about Forest Animals for preschoolers!
+Pair the pattern block animal mats with these great books about forest animals for preschoolers!